 \subsection{Summary}

-This evaluation examined our two tools under three different criteria, (1) peripheral verification, (2) bug finding, and (3) performance.
-We considered four peripherals, each available at both \gls{rtl} and \gls{tlm}.
-For the verification, the separation of peripheral functionality and communication interfaces proved effective.
+This evaluation examined our two tools under three different criteria, 1) peripheral verification, 2) bug finding, and 3) performance.
+For most of the evaluation, we considered four peripherals, each available at both \gls{rtl} and \gls{tlm}.
+For the verification, separating peripheral functionality and communication interfaces proved effective.
 Regarding the communication interfaces, an efficient verification was possible, with the exploration generally terminating in less than \qty{15}{\minute}.
 Regarding the functionality, both tools identified implementation errors and extensively explored the \glspl{duv} within a reasonable time frame.
 The second criteria was fast bug finding, which we examined with a mutation-based evaluation.
 Over 300 mutants could be identified fast ($\leq$\qty{15}{\minute}).
+The largest successfully explored \gls{duv}, regardless of tool or scenario, was the Map peripheral, where \crossym{} visited at most 1015 branch instructions, and \hwklee{} at most 1831.
 We observed complex interactions between different influences on the runtime, and therefore on the bug finding success.
 These highlight an advantage of our versatile approaches, because it can be difficult to predict which verification scenario is most beneficial for a \gls{duv}.
-Furthermore, the last criteria, performance, unearthed that the Array Minimisation is highly beneficial for \hwklee{}, enabling a reasonable runtime.
+Furthermore, the last criteria, performance, unearthed that the Array Minimization is highly beneficial for \hwklee{}, enabling a reasonable runtime.
 In comparison to the state-of-the-art, both our tools offer a comparable performance, despite their vastly more diverse feature set.
-In comparison amongst each other, our evaluation showed that \hwklee{} generally requires more memory, and often more time, than \crossym{}.
+In comparison amongst each other, our evaluation showed that \hwklee{} generally requires more memory and time than \crossym{}.
 For shorter test cases, the longer initial setup can become apparent.